-We offer rooms, cabins and lodge accommodation, all located in the beautiful wilderness setting beside Coles Bay Conservation Area.
+We offer rooms, cabins and caravan sites, all located in the beautiful wilderness setting beside Coles Bay Conservation Area.
 We have 10 rooms in total, all of which have water and forest views.
 For further details please see our Rooms pages.

 Our reception is open daily from 7:30am until 9:30pm.
 If you are planning on arriving after reception hours, please contact us via phone or email to arrange a late check in.

-Children are welcome in our Hazard View Retreats, and a sofa bed is available on request.
-Please make a note of this request when you book.
-Children are not permitted in our Ocean View Studios, and we ask that guests do not book this room option if they have children.
+All cabins and sites at Freycinet Resort are not suitable for infants or children under the age of 4 years.
 In the event of a guest ignoring this policy and failing to provide accurate group information when booking online, we reserve the right to refuse check-in and no refund will be provided.